 Additionally, if you have a hot food section in your store where you serve fresh-made products, you can offer reusable cups, mugs, or other containers with your store’s logo.

 7. Host in-store events.

-Hosting in-store events allows you to connect with your community and advertise your store simultaneously.
+Hosting in-store events allow you to connect with your community and advertise your store simultaneously.
 You can host various events, including cooking classes, farmer’s markets, or exercise groups.

 8. Expand your shopping options.

 Customers love to have a variety of shopping options, especially in a post-COVID world.
 You should offer more than the traditional shopping experience for your customers.
 Depending on your resources, see if you can implement delivery, pickup, mobile order, self-checkout, or mobile checkout.
-IT Retail can help you with these different hardwares and software that integrate with our POS System.
+IT Retail can help you with this different hardware and software that integrate with our POS System.

 9. Offer digital coupons.

 Coupons are always great for encouraging customers to buy more, but nowadays, most customers prefer digital coupons.
 Digital coupons are much easier for customers to use, as they only have to pull them up on their mobile devices and show them at checkout.

 You can also have special coupons for loyalty members or shoppers using your digital options.
 It’s an easy way to encourage customers to perform certain actions and receive a reward.

 In-store advertising lets you reach your current shoppers and let them know about promotions, loyalty programs, or special offers.
 You can hang posters and signs around your store, and you can also advertise promotions over the PA system if you have one.